umairmahmooddar/MoveMateTest/README.md

 # MoveMateTest
 Movemate AngularJS Application

+Run these commands in order to run the application.
-To initialize there are two commands "npm install" and "http-server -o" to run the application, If http-server is not previously installed run "npm install -g http-server" and then "http-server -o" to launch the application.
+Create a folder and open a command line in that directory. type in "git clone https://github.com/umairmahmooddar/MoveMateTest.git" this will create a folder MoveMateTest with all the essential files. run "npm install" in order to install all the required packages from package.json file. run "npm install -g http-server" this will allow you to launch the application. run "http-server -o" to launch the application.